General Social Sciences (BA/BS)

 Specialization Requirements

-Must take 7 of the following courses, at least two of the courses must be outside of Economics and Business.28
+At least 8 credits from the following courses must be outside of Economics and Business.28

 Management: Creating Value through People